 I tried so hard to be the best student nurse.
 I studied hard and did really well on most tests.
 Because I had felt at a very early age that I wanted to be a nurse, it was an unexpressed dream that I would someday win the Bedside Nursing award in our class.
 Sadly I wasn’t enough of whatever it took to earn that award.
 Again, I wasn’t enough.

 Then there were more “not enoughs” in my life as a new wife, later as a mother.
 And again my confidence diminished.

-Finally I opened my eyes and had the strangest discovery when I went to a forty year high school class reunion.
+Finally, I opened my eyes and had the strangest discovery when I went to a forty year high school class reunion.
 After finding old friends, acquaintances, classmates, (popular and unpopular) I realized they had felt inadequate, insecure, awkward,, “not enough” in some areas and experienced some of the same feelings I had felt.
-I was really just feelings what was normal for a teenager in high school!
+I was really just feeling what was normal for some teenagers in high school!

 The other thing I found enlightening was we were all grandmothers, grandfathers, and (GASP!)
 OLDER!!
 Some of us had died from cancer, the Viet Nam war, disease and other life thieves.
 I am still alive.
 I still have the rest of my life ahead of me.

 The other really wonderful thing about this revelation is some of those people, whom I had felt inferior to, greeted me sincerely and warmly!
 A lot of my feelings of inadequacy had been in my own head.

 Sure there had been some mean people in elementary school.
 But I never experienced any of the degree or kind of bullying and cruelty that goes on now.